brylevkirill/notes/Artificial Intelligence.md

-  Intelligence is the computational part of the ability to achieve goals in the world.
-The problem is that we cannot yet characterize in general what kinds of computational procedures we want to call intelligent.
+  "Intelligence is the computational part of the ability to achieve goals in the world.
+The problem is that we cannot yet characterize in general what kinds of computational procedures we want to call intelligent." *(John McCarthy)*

   * [**overview**](#overview)